Antizycle/TheCatApiTest/README.md

    Nothing is properly structured and styled.
 Main focus on getting everything to work.
 Need to work on typisation, modulation and styling.

+1. Basic configuration for development environment is done (yet going to find more things to configure...).
+   Boilerplate layout of the page and header is done.

 Disclaimer.
 Main goal of this project is to learn how to use Redux and Typescript in React applications.
 I am aware that current usage of Redux is quite an overkill